 Importance of Indian diet plan after Hysterectomy surgery

-An invasive surgical procedure such as a hysterectomy is likely to have long term effects on the physical and psychological health of a female.
-It also worsens the weight gain post-surgery.
+An invasive surgical procedure such as a hysterectomy is likely to have long-term effects on the physical and psychological health of a female.
+It also worsens weight gain post-surgery.
 Eating the right foods can prevent complications.
-Right diet relieves constipation, high blood glucose, provides the necessary building blocks of protein your skin needs and promotes recovery.
+The right diet relieves constipation, and high blood glucose provides the necessary building blocks of protein your skin needs and promotes recovery.

 The Importance of Nutrition

-Post-surgery there is a requirement of calorie dense diet for a speedy recovery.
-Also after hysterectomy, there is a high risk of gaining weight.
+Post-surgery there is a requirement for a calorie-dense diet for a speedy recovery.
+Also after a hysterectomy, there is a high risk of gaining weight.
 Thus, a healthy, balanced diet with plenty of lean proteins, grains, and legumes is what is required.